serverless-components/express/README.md

 If you run into a CORS issue, ensure you are setting up your Express app to return the right headers, like above.

-THe biggest reason why CORS errors can happen is because users do not capture errors correctly, and then return a correct HTTP response (with the headers above) in that error response.
+The biggest reason why CORS errors can happen is because users do not capture errors correctly, and then return a correct HTTP response (with the headers above) in that error response.
 It may look like a CORS error, but actually, your code is crashing and the automatic error response from HTTP API does not contain the CORS headers.